Scientific and Technological Activities of Provincial Governments

 - Research and development

 The target population consists of provincial government departments, ministries and/or agencies of the participating provinces.

 This survey is a census with a cross-sectional design.

 Data are collected for all units of the target population, therefore, no sampling is done.

 Data are collected from other Statistics Canada surveys and/or other sources.

 The data are derived from provincial government science surveys that are collected by participating provinces, and processed by Statistics Canada under contract with the provinces.
+The provincial government sector consists of all provincial government departments, ministries, selected provincial agencies and provincial research organizations (PRO).
+The PRO are surveyed separately (see record number 4208).
 Statistics Canada maintains aggregate information only.

 As well, the Institut de la Statistique du Québec conducts its own survey of research and development (R&D) activities and shares those data with Statistics Canada.